bmschmidt/archiveSync/README.md

 change it again an hour later, the script won't know that line should have a photo tagged to it.
 (Inserting the commits back into the history directly would be nice, but I can't quite figure out how to do all the conflict resolution.)
+There are a lot of things that might do
+this: I happen not to do most in the archives.
 Things that might change a line, and therefore make it invisible to you history, include:
 	* A universal find-replace
 	* Spell check
-	* Group-indenting or numbering, if that's how you organize.
+	* Group-indenting a batch of lines.
 2.If you don't save constantly, strange things may happen.
 A sudden jump from paragraph 88 to paragraph 20, for instance, may result in some pictures that you intended to follow paragraph 88 instead being put before paragraph 20.
 The solution to this is to save more often.
 (Even if its just a couple returns at the end of the section you just finished.)
 3. If the process that constantly commits to git stops, it won't know where to put them.
 (Obviously).

+That said, it's worked seamlessly for me so far.